Abdul-Ikram/Streamlit-Chat-bot/README.md

     ```

 4. **Set Up Environment Variables**
-    ```
 Create a .env file in the root directory of the project.
 This file should include your OpenAI API key:
-    OPENAI_API_KEY=your_openai_api_key_here
+    ```
+    OPENAI_API_KEY="your_openai_api_key_here"
     ```

 5. **Run the FastAPI Backend**